 The start and duration of a certificate depends on the courses you choose and your flexibility.
 There is no fixed start, you can choose your courses within the CAS and write the final essay whenever you meet the requirements and feel ready - you only need five completed courses until the essay.
 Of course, we are available if you need help choosing courses or editing your essay.

 The costs of a certificate consist of the individual course fees and, if applicable, the costs of travel, meals, and accommodation for the individual trainings.
 Many of our trainings are sponsored and therefore free of charge.
 You can find the fees for the individual trainings on the respective course page.

-If you have completed 5 ITP courses and would like to write your essay, please contact us at email@example.com.
-We will send you more information about the writing of the essay by mail and issue your CAS.
+If you have completed five ITP courses and would like to write your essay, please contact us at aha-anmeldungen[at]akademie.ruhr-uni-bochum.de.
+Please attach the five ITP certificates.
+We will then provide you with more information about the writing of the essay by mail and issue your CAS.

 No. It does not matter in which time period you complete the five ITP courses required for a CAS.
 We want to offer you the greatest possible flexibility in obtaining your continuing education degree.
 Therefore, there is no deadline for obtaining a CAS and your certificates of attendance do not expire.

 On the one hand, you can have the individual credits acquired through ITP courses credited to you within our certificate program in order to obtain a certified continuing education degree in the form of a "Certificate of Advanced Studies".